forwinder15/learndiesels/content/posts/2019-05-28--are-diesels-dead/index.md

 category: Common Questions
 cover: tesla.jpg
 author: Johnathan Coker
-updated: 'Last updated: Jan 05, 2020'
+updated: "Last updated: Jan 05, 2020"
 ---

 ![unsplash.com](./tesla.jpg)

 This is an important topic these days.
 Anyone considering becoming a diesel mechanic or even buying a diesel vehicle or equipment right now is asking, how much longer they will be around.
 With the rise of electric cars and growing concern for our environment is it smart to invest or bank a career in the diesel industry?

-Will diesel engines be phased out?  **Diesel engines are being utilized more now than ever due to their many advantages and flexibility.
+Will diesel engines be phased out? **No, diesel engines are being utilized more now than ever due to their many advantages and flexibility.
 Diesel engines have a long future ahead and will remain in use for many years to come.**

 **While some countries have proposed bans on various types of vehicles in cities, diesel engines at this time are not in jeopardy.**

 That is a bold statement!
 Maybe even a little controversial.
 Give me chance to show you why I believe that this industry is here to stay.

-## Are diesel engines being phased out

 While all the advancements today in transportation this seems like a legitimate fear but, with the sheer size of the diesel market and their flexibility, it is very unlikely that we even see the end of diesel engines in the next 50 years.